This post may contain affiliate links. Read our affiliate disclosure here.

 In fact, PEA supplements have been approved in Italy and Spain as a food supplement for special medicinal purposes.

-In 2011, a well-designed randomized clinical trial reported that for glaucoma patients using timolol eye drops, PEA taken 300 mg twice daily was able to reduce eye pressure by an additional 16%.
+In 2011, a randomized clinical trial reported that for glaucoma patients using timolol eye drops, PEA taken 300 mg twice daily reduced eye pressure by an additional 16%.

 recommend that their glaucoma patients take PEA supplements in addition

 to their usual glaucoma treatments.